 |

-Inner Symlink are restored properly via Smart Copy at the destination location.
+Inner Symlinks are restored properly via Smart Copy at the destination location.

 |